Somatic TaleOhrZ. Part I

 S*hi now decided to visit Karachi for the first time since s*hi had left.
 What did s*hi leave behind?”

-Within the condition of post-colonialist global discontent which is inequally imposed on different areas of the world, this work constructs a fairytale in order to celebrate an embodied garment and the sonic power of language.
+Within the condition of post-colonial global discontent which is unequally imposed on different areas of the world, this work constructs a fairytale in order to celebrate an embodied garment and the sonic power of language.
 It explores the significance of the (queer) singularity within the plural (queer) collective desire(s).

 The work proposes (and wishes) the transformation of the not-any-more towards the (perpetual) not-yet.

-The work is especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which takes place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
-It is organized by the Goethe Institut in Karachi and is curated by Aziz Sohail.
+The work was especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which took place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
+Organized by the Goethe Institut in Karachi.
+Curated by Aziz Sohail.

-Text / Video editing / Sound composition: Vassiliea Stylianidou
+Text / Camera / Video editing / Sound composition: Vassiliea Stylianidou